elgarteo/legco/README.md

 # legco
-An R package to fetch data from the Hong Kong Legislative Council (LegCo) API.
+An R package to fetch data from the Hong Kong Legislative Council (LegCo) APIs.

 Inspired by [evanodell/hansard](https://github.com/evanodell/hansard).